holoviz/panel/doc/tutorials/basic/pn_rx.md

 If you look in the terminal you will see that `pn.rx` only reruns your functions once every time you change an input widget.
 This is a big contrast to `pn.bind` which might rerun the functions multiple times.

-## Triggering Side Effects with `watch`
+## Triggering Side Effects with `.watch`

-When you need to trigger additional tasks in response to user actions, using `watch` comes in handy:
+When you need to trigger additional tasks in response to user actions, using `.watch` comes in handy:

 ```{pyodide}
 import panel as pn